 So you’ve got a sparkling, brand-new website.
 Great!
 Now how are you going to get traffic to it?
 After all, what good is a website if no one sees it?
 If you want traffic immediately, then purchasing search engine marketing (SEM) ads is a great way.
 However, traffic from SEM stops when you stop paying.
 Wouldn’t it be nice if you could get a bunch of traffic for free?

 Truly, there is no “free” way to get traffic to your website.
 Many of these tips take time, and time is money.
-But here are thirteen strategies you can use to increase your website’s traffic without opening your wallet.
+But here are twelve strategies you can use to increase your website’s traffic without opening your wallet.
 These tactics are likely to immediately benefit your property website in small ways, and that combined can give your website significant new traffic over time.

 1) Place your website address on your invoices